 I lead development of MaPLe (MPL for short), an efficient and scalable parallel functional programming language.
 MPL offers excellent multicore performance through a combination of provably efficient parallel garbage collection and automatic granularity control.
 Across a wide range of parallel algorithms and benchmarks (see our benchmark suite), we have shown that MPL can compete with languages such as C/C++ in terms of time and space efficiency.

 As a functional language, MPL makes it easy to avoid data races and unintended race conditions.
-We are currently using MPL at Carnegie Mellon University to help teach parallel programming to over 500 students each year.
+MPL is currently being used at Carnegie Mellon University to help teach parallel programming to over 500 students each year.

 MPL is open-source!
 Check out the project on GitHub or try it out now with Docker: